onsonr/sonr/README.md

-# Go Libp2p Implementation for Sonr.io
+# Libp2p Implementation for Sonr.io

 # Build
 Use make command in packages directory in reference_example to run example